danieluhl/astro-blog/src/content/blog/the-points-dont-matter.md

 the best.
 The job of a software engineer on a product team is to build high quality code fast.
 None of these require estimating tickets, building gantt charts, or sequencing timelines.

-By putting estimates, tracking sprint capacity, and forecasting project timelines, we shift the focus from solving customer problems to "the guessing game": carefully guessing how long things take and striving to hit those commitments.
+By spending time on estimates, sprint capacity, and project timelines, we shift the focus from solving customer problems to "the guessing game": carefully guessing how long things take and striving to hit those commitments.

 ## But what about--